Module 2: The Consumption of Information

 The Impact of Heuristics and Cognitive Biases on Information

 Understandably, the field of heuristics has startling implications for information literacy.
-While most of the time people’s shortcuts work well, when people become dependent on their shortcuts instead of seeking out precise information they are subject to a wide range of failures.
-Not every rote and insignificant task needs to be backed up with formal research, but when it comes to making important decisions, people should seek out unbiased, timely, and credible sources.
+While most of the time shortcuts work well, when people become dependent on their shortcuts in situations calling for more precise information, they are subject to a wide range of failures.
+Not every task needs to be backed up with formal research, but when it comes to making important decisions, people should seek out unbiased, timely, and credible sources.
 As Tversky and Kahneman pointed out, the heuristics which people employ to make intuitive decisions can cause them to make mistakes in judgment regarding the likelihood of events and the reliability of evidence.
 For instance, they found that over-reliance on heuristics may lead people to draw false correlations between unrelated events or to inaccurately categorize people because of perceived characteristics.
-Likewise, Stavy and Tirosh (2000) investigated how reliance on heuristics can lead students to make critical errors in math and science.
+Similarly, Stavy and Tirosh (2000) found that reliance on heuristics can lead students to make critical errors in math and science coursework.

 The heuristics people use come from a variety of inputs, including personal experience, family, culture, and political preferences.
 Some even seem to be rooted in the deep structures of the brain and have lingered through millennia of evolution (Westen 2007).
 They are not in and of themselves bad things.
 In fact, they are quite useful at getting people through the day safely and efficiently.
-But it is important to note that a lot of the things people think occur on autopilot, and though they help people make quick decisions, heuristics cannot always be counted on for accuracy.
+But it is important to recognize that quick, automatic decisions cannot help but oversimplify complex problems, sometimes in a way that does more harm than good.

 An important facet of using information is to recognize when a quick mental calculation will suffice and when deeper research is needed.
 For instance, when trying to get across town on a nearly empty tank of gas, estimates will probably lead to a reasonably reliable decision.
 On the other hand, trying to put an astronaut on the moon using the same shortcuts would be catastrophic.

-Sometimes the use of heuristics leads to bad decisions.
-Other times they are so out of line with rational decision-making that they cause interference in one’s objective understanding of reality.
-In these cases it is perhaps more appropriate to refer to them as cognitive biases, which are ingrained thought processes that skew perception.
+Overreliance on heuristics can sometimes leads to bad decisions.
+Other times, someone’s unconscious thinking is so out of line with rational decision-making that it interferes with his objective understanding of reality.
+Cognitive biases are ingrained thought processes that skew perception.
 There are many different kinds of cognitive bias recognized in the literature, of which these may be the most important for the sake of research:

 Confirmation Bias refers to people’s willingness to believe sources that agree with them with little critical effort.